Top 10 Most Famous Foods to Try in Mauritius

 4. Rougaille

-A traditional Creole tomato-based dish prepared with sausages, seafood, or meat and served with rice.
+A traditional Creole tomato-based dish prepared with sausages, fish, seafood, or meat and served with rice or bread.

 Average Score: 97 / 100